 If you notice any bugs or have any suggestions, please email me.
 I don't bite.

-During the timespan of the Titanic's truncated journey, additional icons representing ice warnings can also be seen on the map; these are depicted as small red and orange triangles.
+During the timespan of the Titanic's truncated journey, additional icons representing ice warnings can also be seen on the map; these are depicted as small red and orange triangles - you can click on these to get more information.
 These are in addition to the messages received by the Titanic herself and were not known by that ship at the time, for a couple of reasons: either the Titanic was out of range, of the transmitting ship did not have wireless facilities and could only report of their observations when they reached port.
 Like the other icons above, you can retrieve additional data by clicking on them.
 The map also depicts the drift of the ice field and also that of the Californian and the Titanic once they had stopped, assuming a simple 1 knot north-to-south current.

 To follow the sinking as it would be relative to GMT, have a look at my Twitter feed.